 In that instant, your life drastically changes.
 Now you must deal with unplanned circumstances – from how to cope with physical and emotional pain, to covering medical costs with less income from lost time at work.
 Understandably, you may start to feel intimidated by tackling all of these challenges on your own.

 Many injury victims feel just like you do, too.
 In fact, it’s not uncommon for a person injured in a wreck to not know exactly what to do after an accident occurs.
 For all the questions you may have, know that there are answers within your reach.

 Should I Get An Attorney After A Car Accident?

 If you are not hurt, you may not need an attorney.
 However, don’t entirely rule it out.
-In certain complex situations, an attorney’s legal expertise may be critical – even if you are not injured.
+In certain complex situations, an attorney’s legal knowledge may be critical – even if you are not injured.

-If you (or someone you know) suffered permanent injury or lost significant amounts of time away from work, school, or house duties, that legal expertise is even more essential.
+If you (or someone you know) suffered permanent injury or lost significant amounts of time away from work, school, or house duties, that legal knowledge is even more essential.
 While you are not necessarily required to have an attorney, there is a myriad of reasons why hiring a lawyer in Tennessee is a great idea.
 For instance, hire an attorney if any of these happened during your accident:

 - You suffered permanent or serious injury.

 - A family member in your vehicle was injured.

 - The accident occurred in a construction area.